raspberrypilearning/cress-egg-heads/README.md

 *	Washing up liquid and bowl
 *	Pencils or crayons
 *	Kitchen roll
-*	1 x Flip book (if possible, can be about anything)
+*	Flip book (if possible, can be about anything)
-*	1 x Dinner knife
+*	Dinner knife
-*	1 x Tea Spoon
+*	Tea Spoon
-*	1 x Plate
+*	Plate
-*	1 x Plastic Spray Bottle with Trigger
+*	Plastic Spray Bottle with Trigger
-*	1 x Packet of cress seeds
+*	Packet of cress seeds (£1.55 from B&Q)
-*	1 x Raspberry Pi
+*	Raspberry Pi
+*	Micro USB power adapter
-*	1 x SD card (with latest Raspbian installed)
+*	An SD Card with Raspbian already set up through NOOBS
-*	1 x Monitor + cables
-*	1 x USB Keyboard
+*	USB Keyboard
+*	HDMI cable
+*	A Monitor or TV
-*	1 x Raspberry Pi Camera Board
+*	Raspberry Pi Camera Board
-*	1 x Camera Board 360 Gooseneck Mount (from [modmypi.com](https://www.modmypi.com/flexible-camera-mount "ModMyPi | RPi Camera Board 360 Gooseneck Mount"))
+*	Camera Board 360 Gooseneck Mount (from [modmypi.com](https://www.modmypi.com/flexible-camera-mount "ModMyPi | RPi Camera Board 360 Gooseneck Mount"))

 ##Introduction
 Ideally begin with a discussion of how plants germinate from seeds and that they need to sense the correct conditions in order to start growing.
 Usually moisture and the right temperature.